Looking for information about other Dental Topics?

 Do wisdom teeth cause crowding of your front teeth?

-Whether or not this type of tooth shifting can be caused by wisdom teeth matters quite a bit.
+Whether or not tooth shifting can be caused by wisdom teeth eruption matters quite a bit.

 - But if it isn’t … then at least some percentage of the recommendations made by dentists to their patients for the removal of their third molars would have been without merit because doing so would serve no purpose.

-And that means that those patients who had been subjected to their extraction procedures (and associated costs, risks and complications) would have undergone them for no benefit.
+That means that those patients who had been subjected to their extraction procedures (and associated costs, risks, and complications) would have undergone them for no benefit.

-What does research show about the third molar / tooth crowding relationship?
+What does research say about the potential for third molars coming in to cause tooth shifting?

 You might be surprised to learn that the dental community has been investigating and debating this issue for over 100 years.

-And while it seems that the majority of dentists, especially those trained more recently, now consider this theory to be invalid (an opinion that wisdom teeth do not cause tooth shifting and therefore should not be extracted as a preventive for it), it must be stated that even today this controversy has still not been totally resolved.
+And while it seems that currently the majority of dentists, especially those trained more recently, now consider this theory to be invalid (as in – wisdom teeth do not cause tooth shifting and therefore should not be extracted as a preventive for it), it must be stated that even today this controversy has still not been totally resolved.

 As recently as 50 years ago (and possibly less, see below), a majority of dentists (specifically oral surgeons and orthodontists) felt that a correlation between wisdom tooth eruption and teeth shifting did exist.